medhayappes/enterprise-docs-mkdocs/docs/organizations_create_team.md

     ![](../images/dashboard/organization/teamusers_add_01.png)

-12. It will open the popup and search the user you want to add to the team and select the user from the dropdown  \
+12. It will open the popup and search the user you want to add to the team and select the user from the dropdown
     **Note: You can add more than one users through this popup**

     ![](../images/dashboard/organization/teamusers_add_02.png)

-13. Click the button \"ADD SELECTED USERS\".
+13. Click the button "ADD SELECTED USERS".

     ![](../images/dashboard/organization/teamusers_add_03.png)